ning/cosmic/README.md

 Galaxy itself does not support authentication, so no such configuration is necessary for it.

-The Galaxy plugin makes it straightforward to use Galaxy commands from within Cosmos2 scripts and it adds additional functionality not readily available in Galaxy (e.g. reverting to a previous snapshot).
-A simple Cosmos2 script using Galaxy would look like:
+The Galaxy plugin makes it straightforward to use Galaxy commands from within Cosmic scripts and it adds additional functionality not readily available in Galaxy (e.g. reverting to a previous snapshot).
+A simple Cosmic script using Galaxy would look like:

     with irc do
       connect channel: '#status', to: [:galaxy]